 Nero chuckles off screen, almost too low to hear, but the sound is so menacing my hackles rise.

 “The world needs better than that.
 Better than me.”
 He groans and drops his other hand to the table.
 His shoulders shake.
 “It needs better!
 People must be torn down.
 World torn down.”
 He shakes his head.
 He speaks through clenched teeth, each word agonized and ragged.

 “Tear OPI down.
 Build world anew.
-People can’t just be heroes.
+People can’t just be capes.
 They must be good.”
 He screams, suddenly, his skin sparking like one of those plasma ball toys.
 His eyes glow.
 He’s absorbing energy.